The California burrito guide for CDMX

 Every one of them has fries inside.
 You pick the protein.

-• California burrito — The original.
-1/4 kilo of picaña, cheddar, fries, guacamole, pico, crema.the original
+• California burrito — The original. ≈800 g.
+A quarter kilo of USDA Choice picaña, cheddar, fries, guacamole, pico, crema.the original

 California